Node Deployment in Heterogeneous Rayleigh Fading Sensor Networks: Introduction

-\begin{itemize} \item We consider a communication energy model that incorporates both large-scale path-loss signal attenuation and small-scale signal variation due to Rayleigh fading, and takes the heterogeneous characteristics of network nodes into account; \item Having an outage probability constraint on all communication channels, we provide theoretical necessary conditions for an optimal deployment, cell partitioning, and data routing protocol, and design an iterative algorithm to deploy nodes such that not only is the communication power consumption minimized in the resulting WSN, but also all communication channels are guaranteed to have an outage probability below the given threshold; \item By marginalizing the stochasticity of the channel capacity due to the Rayleigh fading process and considering the ergodic capacity for all wireless links, we derive the necessary conditions of optimal deployment and design an energy-efficient algorithm to deploy nodes.
+The main motivation and key characteristics of this work is to address the aforementioned fundamental shortcomings.
+This manuscript studies the optimal deployment in heterogeneous Rayleigh fading sensor networks to minimize the wireless communication power consumption given ergodic capacity constraints on all wireless links.
+We have aimed to consider the small-scale fading and the exponential dependence of the required transmission energy on the rate in heterogeneous WSNs, a shortcoming of the existing literature on this topic.
+Notably, we consider a radio energy model that is based on both large-scale path-loss signal attenuation and small-scale signal variation due to Rayleigh fading, and takes the heterogeneity of nodes into account.
+By marginalizing the randomness of the channel capacity due to the Rayleigh fading, and considering the ergodic capacity for all wireless links, we derive the necessary conditions of optimal deployment and design an energy-efficient algorithm to deploy nodes.